mkdoc/mkql/README.md

 * `html`: html_block
 * `inline`: html_inline

-### Descendant Operator
+### Child Combinator

-By default a selector such as `ol li` will also find grandchildren for nested lists use the direct descendant operator when you just want direct descendants:
+By default a selector such as `ol li` will find all descendants use the child combinator operator when you just want direct children:

 ```css
 ol > li